offirgolan/ember-parachute/README.md

 });
 ```

-In the above example, the mixin adds a `queryParamsDidChange` hook.
-You can use this hook to perform tasks like fetching data based on the query params.
+In the above example, the mixin adds the `setup`, `reset`, and `queryParamsDidChange` hooks.
+You can use these hooks to perform tasks like fetching data based on the query params or resetting them when leaving the route.
 Additionally, you can create a computed property observing `queryParamsState` that will allow you to display a button in your UI that can clear all query params via `resetQueryParams`.

 Please continue reading for more advanced usage.